How do I write to President Barack Obama?

 Have President or Mrs. Obama written any books?

-President Obama published his first book, Dreams From my Father: A Story of Race and Inheritance, in 1995.
+President Obama published his first book, Dreams from My Father: A Story of Race and Inheritance, in 1995.
 His second book, The Audacity of Hope: Thoughts on Reclaiming the American Dream, was published in 2006.
 President Obama also wrote a children’s book, Of Thee I Sing: A Letter to my Daughters, in 2010.
+A Promised Land, President Obama's memoir, was published in November 2020.

 Mrs. Obama wrote her first book while she was serving as First Lady.
-American Grown: The Story of the White House Kitchen Garden and Gardens Across America was published in 2012.
+American Grown: The Story of the White House Kitchen Garden and Gardens across America was published in 2012.
+Mrs. Obama’s memoir, Becoming, was published in November 2018.

-When can I visit the Barack Obama Presidential Library?
+When can I visit the Obama Presidential Center?

 Are there exhibits open to the public at the temporary library site?